Pedro Galimberti

-Pedro Jorge Galimberti (born 22 August 1970) is an Argentine politician and lawyer who is a member of the Chamber of Deputies, representing Entre Rios since 2021.
+Pedro Jorge Galimberti (born 22 August 1970) is an Argentine politician and lawyer who is a member of the Chamber of Deputies, representing Entre Ríos since 2021.
 From 2015 to 2021, he was mayor of Chajarí.

 Biography

 Galimberti graduated from the National University of La Plata and worked as a lawyer.
 He was elected mayor of Chajarí in 2015 and 2019, before resigning after his election to the Chamber of Deputies in 2021.

-On September 10, 2024, he resigned from his seat to take over a position in the Salto Grande Technical Commission.
+On 10 September 2024, he resigned from his seat to take over a position in the Salto Grande Technical Commission.
 He was accused of corruption for doing so just a few days before a vote on Javier Milei's veto of a bill that improved retirement benefits.